benlau6/benlau6.github.io/src/content/notes/imbalanced-data.md

 # Imbalanced Data

+It usually happens in classification, e.g. fraud detection, spam filtering, disease screening, etc. where the positive class is rare.
+The model can be biased towards the majority class.

 ## How to handle it

+Following are some techniques to handle imbalanced data:

 - Customize the cost function to make predicting the minority class wrong much more costly
 - Use the right evaluation metrics